litestar-org/litestar/docs/usage/databases/sqlalchemy/plugins/sqlalchemy_init_plugin.rst

 Configuring the plugins
 #######################

-Both the :class:`SQLAlchemyAsyncConfig <advanced_alchemy.extensions.litestar.plugins.SQLAlchemyAsyncConfig>` and the
+Both the :class:`SQLAlchemyAsyncConfig <advanced_alchemy.extensions.litestar.config.SQLAlchemyAsyncConfig>` and the
-:class:`SQLAlchemySyncConfig <advanced_alchemy.extensions.litestar.plugins.SQLAlchemySyncConfig>` have an ``engine_config``
+:class:`SQLAlchemySyncConfig <advanced_alchemy.extensions.litestar.config.SQLAlchemySyncConfig>` have an ``engine_config``
 attribute that is used to configure the engine.
 The ``engine_config`` attribute is an instance of :class:`EngineConfig <advanced_alchemy.config.EngineConfig>` and exposes all of the configuration options available to the SQLAlchemy engine.

-The :class:`SQLAlchemyAsyncConfig <advanced_alchemy.extensions.litestar.plugins.SQLAlchemyAsyncConfig>` class and the
+The :class:`SQLAlchemyAsyncConfig <advanced_alchemy.extensions.litestar.config.SQLAlchemyAsyncConfig>` class and the
-:class:`SQLAlchemySyncConfig <advanced_alchemy.extensions.litestar.plugins.SQLAlchemySyncConfig>` class also have a
+:class:`SQLAlchemySyncConfig <advanced_alchemy.extensions.litestar.config.SQLAlchemySyncConfig>` class also have a
 ``session_config`` attribute that is used to configure the session.
 This is either an instance of :class:`AsyncSessionConfig <advanced_alchemy.config.AsyncSessionConfig>` or :class:`SyncSessionConfig <advanced_alchemy.config.SyncSessionConfig>` depending on the type of config object.
 These classes expose all of the configuration options available to the SQLAlchemy session.

-Finally, the :class:`SQLAlchemyAsyncConfig <advanced_alchemy.extensions.litestar.plugins.SQLAlchemyAsyncConfig>` class and the
-:class:`SQLAlchemySyncConfig <advanced_alchemy.extensions.litestar.plugins.SQLAlchemySyncConfig>` class expose configuration
+Finally, the :class:`SQLAlchemyAsyncConfig <advanced_alchemy.extensions.litestar.config.SQLAlchemyAsyncConfig>` class and the :class:`SQLAlchemySyncConfig <advanced_alchemy.extensions.litestar.config.SQLAlchemySyncConfig>` class expose configuration
 options to control their behavior.

 Consult the reference documentation for more information.